herve4m/quay-api-operator/docs/crds/OrganizationMirror.md

 ### syncStartDate

 The date and time at which the first synchronization should be initiated.
-The format for the `syncStartDate` parameter is ISO 8601 UTC, such as 2021-12-02T21:06:00Z.
-If you do not provide the `syncStartDate` parameter when you configure a new repository mirror, then the synchronization is immediately active, and a synchronization is initiated if the `isEnabled` parameter is `true`.
+The format for the `syncStartDate` parameter is ISO 8601 UTC, such as 2026-04-25T21:06:00Z.
+If you do not provide the `syncStartDate` parameter when you configure a new organization mirror, then the synchronization is immediately active, and a synchronization is initiated if the `isEnabled` parameter is `true`.

 __Type__: string

-__Required__: False

-__Default value__: None

-### unsignedImages

-Allow unsigned images to be mirrored.

-__Type__: boolean

 __Required__: False